Fred Holroyd: Barron report into the Dublin and Monaghan bombings

 Some of the RUC officers interviewed by the Inquiry, in their apparent eagerness to deny Holroyd any credibility whatsoever, themselves made inaccurate and misleading statements which have unfortunately tarnished their own credibility.

 Then Assistant Commissioner of the Garda, Edmund Garvey denied that he had met Holroyd at Garda headquarters in 1975.
 Holroyd named Garvey, and another Garda (codename: "the badger"), as being on the "British side".
 Justice Barron found: "The visit by Holroyd to Garda Headquarters unquestionably did take place, notwithstanding former Commissioner Garvey's inability to recall it".
 Barron further noted:

 On the Northern side, there is conflicting evidence as to how, why and by whom the visit was arranged.
 Regrettably, Garda investigations have failed to uncover any documentary evidence of the visit, or to identify any of the officers involved in arranging it from the Southern side.

-On 19 January 1978, then Commissioner Edmund Garvey was sacked without explanation by the incoming Fianna Fáil government, which stated that it no longer had "confidence" in him as Garda Commissioner.
+On 19 January 1978, then Commissioner Edmund Garvey was dismissed without explanation by the incoming Fianna Fáil government, which stated that it no longer had "confidence" in him as Garda Commissioner.